Topics:

 Back to top

-Open Enrollment Application for the 2024-2025 and 2025-2026 School Years - The application and process for open enrollment are outlined in the open enrollment application.
-Please mail, email, or fax copies of the application to your resident school district and the district you would like for your child to attend.
-For contacts, addresses, or fax numbers for school districts, please visit the districts’ websites.
+The application and process for open enrollment are outlined in the open enrollment application.
+Mail, email or fax copies of the application to your resident school district and the district you would like for your child to attend.
+For contacts, addresses or fax numbers for school districts, visit the districts’ websites.
 Do not send your application to the Iowa Department of Education.

-Open Enrollment Handbook - Provides parents, guardians, and school districts with updated information following several changes to Iowa law and rules regarding open enrollment.
-This handbook is divided into the following sections: Information for Parents and Guardians, Instructions for School Districts, Frequently Asked Questions, and Contacts and Resources.
+2024-25 Open Enrollment Handbook - Provides parents, guardians and school districts with updated information following several changes to Iowa law and rules regarding open enrollment.
+This handbook is divided into the following sections: Information for Parents and Guardians, Instructions for School Districts, Frequently Asked Questions and Contacts and Resources.

 Back to top